rse-aunz/rse-aunz.github.io/about.md

 navigation_weight: 2
 ---

-RSE-AUNZ is overseen by a __Steering Committee__ elected by the members.

-Membership is open to RSEs that sign up to the mailing list (see link at the bottom of the page).
+Membershipship is open to RSEs in Australia and New Zealand, who sign up to the mailing list:

+<a class="rse rse-join" href="{{ site.sign_up }}">Join the community</a>

 ![rse-workshop](/assets/RSE-Members-2020-01-31.png){:class="img-responsive"}

 ## Steering Committee 2020

+RSE-AUNZ is overseen by a __Steering Committee__ which is elected by the members.
+The current committee is as follows:

 ### Co-Chairs
 - Nooriyah Poonawala-Lohani